 I

-Ice Dam: A phenomenon that occurs when melted snow on the overhang of a roof refreezes, creating a barrier.
-This can lead to water being forced up and under shingles, resulting in leaks.
+Ice Dam: Happens when melted snow on the overhang of a roof re-freezes, creating a barrier.
+Leads to water being forced up and under shingles, resulting in leaks.

 Ice & Water Shield: A waterproof roof underlayment membrane created to protect vulnerable areas on a roof from ice and water damage.
 Ice and water shields (sometimes called ice and snow shields up north) are created with polymer-modified bitumen.

 Impact Resistant Shingles: Shingles designed to withstand damage from hailstorms.
-These shingles undergo testing and classification according to UL 2218 standards and can be classified as Class 1 through Class 4, with Class 4 offering the highest level of impact resistance.
+These shingles undergo testing and classification according to UL 2218 standards.
+Can be classified as Class 1 through Class 4, with Class 4 offering the most impact resistance.

 Interlocking Shingles: Individual shingles that securely connect to each other, providing enhanced wind resistance.